NodariMosia/video-brightness-controller/README.md

 # ![Video Brightness Controller Icon](public/icons/icon_32.png) Video Brightness Controller

 Chrome extension to tune video brightness from 0% to 200%.
-Useful for night-owls (like me) with annoyingly bright monitors even at 0 brightness level.
+Useful for night-owls (like me) with annoyingly bright monitors even at the lowest brightness level.

 ## Features